RateCity.com.au

 How to get a car loan and increase your chances of being approved

-Applying for a car loan can sometimes be more overwhelming than buying the car itself, with all the research and paperwork involved.
-And even once you’re ready to apply for a car loan, there’s no guarantee that your application for car finance will be approved.
+• Applying for a car loan can sometimes be more overwhelming than buying the car itself.
+Even after you’ve done all the research and paperwork and are ready to apply for a car loan, there’s no guarantee that your application for car finance will be approved.

-When somebody applies for any sort of loan, the lender tries to figure out how they’d get their money back.
-Applications usually get approved when the lender concludes the borrower has a realistic chance of repaying the loan, and rejected when the lender thinks otherwise.
+When somebody applies for any sort of loan, the approval process involves the lender working out how they’d get their money back.
+Applications are usually approved when the lender concludes the borrower has a realistic chance of repaying the loan, and rejected when the lender thinks otherwise.

 But getting a car loan doesn’t have to be hard.
-If you’re well-prepared and follow the right steps, you can apply online, over the phone, or in person and be confident that your application is more likely to receive approval, which might give you the upper hand when negotiating a car purchase.
+If you’re well-prepared and follow the right steps, you can apply for car loan approval online, over the phone, or in person and be confident that your application is more likely to be approved, which might give you the upper hand when negotiating a car purchase.

-To help you buy your dream ride, here’s a step-by-step guide to applying for a car loan and improving your chances of being approved:
+To help you buy your dream ride, here’s a step-by-step guide to applying for a car loan and improving your car loan approval chances:

 Step 1: Check your credit score

 Checking your credit score is possibly one of the most overlooked steps in getting any kind of personal financing.
-It’s a number that most people don’t think too much about, despite it being unique to you.
+It’s a number that most people don’t think about too much.

-Your credit score is based on your history of borrowing and repaying money.
-If you pay your bills and credit repayments on time, you may have a good credit score.
+Your credit score is unique to you, based on your history of borrowing and repaying money.
+If you pay your bills, loans and credit cards on time, you may have a good credit score.
 But if you’ve missed or defaulted on repayments in the past, you may have a poor credit score.

-Lenders use your credit score as a shortcut to assess the level of risk that may be involved when lending you money.
-This makes your credit rating one of the main factors that determines your chances of being approved for a car loan, as well as the interest rate you may be offered.
-The higher your credit score, the more likely you may be approved for a car loan, and the lower the interest rate you may be offered.
+Lenders use your credit score as a shortcut to assess the risk that may be involved when lending you money.
+This makes your credit rating one of the main factors that determines your car loan’s approval chances, as well as the interest rate you may be offered.
+The higher your credit score, the more likely you may receive car loan approval, and the lower the interest rate you may be offered.
+Getting car loan approval with bad credit may not be easy, but it is possible with some specialty lenders, or with help from a guarantor.

 Step 2: Do your research

-One of the best ways to prepare yourself for a loan application is to research.
+Research is one of the best ways to prepare for a loan application.
 Using online tools and calculators, you may be able to work out:

-- The loan term you want to repay your car loan
+• The loan term you want to repay your car loan, and;

 Step 3: Compare car loans

-Before making an application, take the time to compare car loans on the market to find one that’s right for you.
-It’s often a good idea to do this before you even start looking at cars.
+Before applying, take the time to compare car loans on the market to find one that’s right for you.
+It’s often a good idea to compare car loans before you even start looking at cars.

-- Interest rate: Look at both the advertised rate (how much interest you’ll be charged on the loan) and comparison rate (combines interest with standard fees to give you a better idea of the loan’s overall cost).
+• Interest rate: Look at both the advertised rate (how much interest you’ll be charged on the loan) and comparison rate (which combines interest with standard fees to give you a better idea of the loan’s overall cost).

-- Loan term: Car loans often run for between one and seven years.
-A longer loan term means lower monthly repayments, but paying more interest on the loan in total, and vice versa.
+• Loan term: Car loans often run for between one and seven years.
+A longer loan term means lower monthly repayments, but paying more interest on the car in total, and vice versa.

 Step 4: Collect your documents

-When you apply for a car loan, lenders will ask for a range of documents to help them assess your repayment capacity.
+When you apply for a car loan, lenders will ask for a range of documents to help them assess your repayment capacity as part of the approval process.

-Different lenders will ask for different things, some of the paperwork they’re likely to request includes:
+Different lenders will ask for different documents, but some of the paperwork they’re likely to request includes:

 Proof of identity